By Chantae Reden | Published on December 22, 2025

 Boat traveling through the Sian Ka'an Biosphere Reserve.
 Tulum, Mexico.

-Both the Mexican Riviera and the Riviera Maya will tempt you to abandon land in favor of their spectacular seascapes.
+The Mexican Riviera and the Riviera Maya will tempt you with spectacular seascapes.

 Outdoor Travel Ideas On The Coasts Of Mexico